libero/walking-skeleton/downstream-sample/README.md

 Implemented:

-- emit an `article-delivery` event upon successful receival of the `article` event
+- emit a `downstream.crossref.started` event upon successful receival of the `article` event
+- add `runId` correlation data to emitted `downstream.crossref.*` events to link them to the article

 Planned:

 - retrieve an `article` from the Libero API for further processing
-- add correlation data to emitted `article-delivery` events to link them to the article
-- add delayed `article-delivery` events representing an asynchronous process coming to an end
+- add delayed `downstream.crossref.completed` events representing an asynchronous process coming to an end
-- add random and realistic `article-delivery` failure events
+- add random and realistic `downstream.crossref.failed` events

 ## Configuration